atb033/atb033-1f639/content/pages/index.md

     image_alt: App preview
     title: Authentic Ayurvedic Treatment in Kerala
     content: >-
-      With 30 years of experience, we provide a holistic marma treatment for ailments like disc prolapse and cervical spondylosis
+      We provide specialized Ayurvedic treatment for ortho, neuro, and muscular ailments, tailored according to the nature of the illness
     actions:
       - label: Contact us
         url: /contact